 Our largest customers are distributors and have historically made up a significant portion of our total revenue.
 Revenue attributable to resales of products by Arrow Electronics, Inc., which includes its wholly-owned subsidiary, Nu Horizons Electronics Corp., accounted for approximately 18%, 12% and 14% of revenue in fiscal years 2010, 2009 and 2008, respectively.
 Revenue attributable to resales of products by Avnet, Inc. accounted for approximately 17%, 13% and 14% of revenue in fiscal years 2010, 2009 and 2008, respectively.
+Revenue attributable to resales of products by Avnet, Inc. accounted for approximately 17%, 13% and 14% of revenue in fiscal years 2010, 2009 and 2008, respectively.
+Revenue attributable to resales of products by Avnet, Inc. accounted for approximately 17%, 13% and 14% of revenue in fiscal years 2010, 2009 and 2008, respectively.
 Revenue attributable to resales of products by the Weikeng Group (Weikeng Industrial Co.
 Ltd. (Taiwan) and Weikeng International Co.
 Ltd. (Hong Kong)) accounted for approximately 14%, 9% and 0% of revenue in fiscal years 2010, 2009 and 2008, respectively.
-Sales of products to Promaster Technology Corporation accounted for approximately 0%, 1% and 10% of revenue in fiscal years 2010, 2009 and 2008, respectively.
 Sales of products to ASTI Holdings Ltd. accounted for approximately 0%, 16% and 7% of revenue in fiscal years 2010, 2009 and 2008, respectively.
 No other individual customer accounted for more than 10% of total revenue in any of the fiscal years 2010, 2009 and 2008.

 During fiscal 2009, we embarked on a program to restructure our distribution channels, primarily in the Asia Pacific region, from a sell-in to a sell-through distribution model.
 As a result the majority of our revenue in fiscal 2010 was from resale of our products by sell-through distributors.
-In connection with this program, we terminated our distribution agreement between the Company and Promaster Technology Corporation on July 2, 2009, between the Company and Dragon Technology Distribution and FE Global Electronics effective for various territories on February 1 and February 6, 2010, respectively, and between the Company and other distributors effective on various dates.
+In connection with this program, we terminated our distribution agreement between the Company and Promaster Technology Corporation on July 2, 2009, between the Company and Dragon Technology Distribution and FE Global Electronics effective for various territories on February 1 and February 6, 2010, respectively, and between the Company and ther distributors effective on various dates.
 Dragon Technology Distribution and FE Global Electronics are wholly-owned subsidiaries of ASTI Holdings Ltd. Additionally, we converted in-place distributors in the Asia Pacific region and Europe from a sell-in to a sell-through model.
 As a result, we estimate that revenue was lower in the fourth quarter of fiscal 2009 by approximately \$2.0 million compared to revenue had we not embarked on this program.
-Revenue related to resale of our products by sell-through distributors makes up 56%, 38%, and 33% of total revenue for fiscal 2010, 2009 and 2008, respectively.
+Revenue related to resale of our products by sell-through distributors by sell-through distributors makes up 56%, 38%, and 33% of total revenue for fiscal 2010, 2009 and 2008, respectively.